 Given Bitcoin's status as the first and dominant crypto asset in the entire blockchain space, it is unsurprisingly to find that both the ICO and DeFi timeline coincides with the two biggest Bitcoin price bull runs in its history.

 As shown in Figure 1.
-Bitcoin price chart courtesy of Yahoo!finance, the first major Bitcoin bull run topped at nearly $20K at the end of 2017.
+Bitcoin price chart courtesy of Yahoo!
+Finance, the first major Bitcoin bull run topped at nearly $20K at the end of 2017.
 That is when the ICO boom is also near its peak.
 The subsequent Bitcoin bull run has so far seen a top at over $60K in April 2021, when DeFi was in a frenzied state.
-The Bitcoin price has dropped to nearly half after the latest top and is still in uncertain territory in June 2021.
+The Bitcoin price has dropped to nearly half after the latest top and is still in the uncertain territory in June 2021.
 But the DeFi sector continues to progress rapidly.

 Now let us look at ICO and DeFi in more detail.